University of Glasgow

 Placement locations

 The Programme is delivered by the University of Glasgow in partnership with NHS Education for Scotland (NES) and the NHS (Scotland).
 The programme covers a wide geographical area, across the West and North of Scotland.
-Trainees will be employed by one of the four NHS Health Boards associated with the Programme, including NHS Greater Glasgow and Clyde, NHS Ayrshire and Arran, NHS Lanarkshire and NHS Highland).
-All of the trainee’s placements will be within their employing Health Board, on rare occasions placement availability means that one placement may take place in another Health Board.
-Across all partner boards the location of services (and placements) is varied in terms of rural, urban and inner-city populations.
-Public transport links vary in frequency and reach across the Boards therefor it is useful if trainees have access to their own transport.
-Health conditions and carer responsibilities are taken into account in the allocation of placements.
+Trainees will be employed by one of the four NHS Health Boards associated with the Programme, including NHS Greater Glasgow and Clyde, NHS Ayrshire and Arran, NHS Lanarkshire and NHS Highland.
+All trainee’s placements will take place within their employing Health Board.
+On very rare occasions service capacity may require that a placement take place in another Health Board.
+Governance arrangements will be in place.

 Last updated: